nandral/nestjs-typeorm-task-mgmt/README.md

 ## About Task Management

-### Sample deployment

-Code has been deployed to Heroku and is available for testing on swagger at https://typeorm-task-mgmt.herokuapp.com/

 ### Functional specs

 Task management allows users to register, create tasks and manage them, major features are